mwblythe/squint/driver/README.md

 ## See Also

-The separate [squint-driver-tests](https://github.com/mwblythe/squint-driver-tests) module has compatibility tests for various databses.
+The separate [squint-driver-tests](https://github.com/mwblythe/squint-driver-tests) module has compatibility tests for various databases.